 This is not just because Peter was an apostle on a mission that had not been completed yet.
 Christians have seen unlikely deliverance like this throughout history.
-Christians have been healed throughout history of unhealable conditions, released from hospitals, and mental institutions.
+Christians have been healed throughout history of unhealable conditions and released from hospitals and mental institutions.
 Orphans have been adopted against all odds.

-My point is this: If God is going to command the righteous to flee (Rev 18:4) and some of those who are faithful and respond wanting to obey, but they are needing deliverance, then God will surely intervene.
+My point is this: If God is going to command the righteous to flee (Rev 18:4) and some of those faithful respond because they want to obey need deliverance, then God will surely intervene.
 Given the death sentence for being left stuck where you are and the great faith to leave your country, God will be respond.

 The mystery of why end time prophecies predict believers being hated, beheaded and killed by the Antichrist is only a problem for those believing the pretrib rapture doctrine.
 God's actual end time terrestrial escape plan revealed in Revelation won't be so automatic and easy leading to many Christians to reject it and miss out on God's protection.